Initializing the TPM on SNS firewalls

 SYSTEM TPM RENEW tpmpassword=<password> derivekey=on

-• As the firewall is part of a high availability cluster, enter derivekey=on.
+- As the firewall is a member of a high availability cluster, enter derivekey=on to use the symmetric key derivation mechanism.

-All TPM-protected private keys of certificates will be decrypted, then encrypted again with the new symmetric key derived from the TPM password.
+All TPM-protected private keys will be decrypted, then encrypted again with the new symmetric key derived from the TPM password.

 HA TPMSYNC tpmpassword=<password>